 Wisdom Teeth Removals in Lubbock, Texas

-When you come in for a consultation at our practice in Lubbock, TX, your surgeon will help you determine whether extraction is right for you.
-If your wisdom teeth are growing into a problematic position, your surgeon will help form a plan for your removal procedure.
+When you come in for a consultation at our practice in Lubbock, TX, Dr. Ioppolo will help you determine whether extraction is right for you.
+If your wisdom teeth are growing into a problematic position, he will help form a plan for your removal procedure.
 For more information about impacted wisdom teeth and other wisdom teeth questions, please browse our website or give our office a call.
 One of our staff members will be happy to assist you with any questions.